thijmen38/Earthy-Group2/docs/design.md

 <div style="text-align: justify">

-The input of the spaces, hierarchy depths, direction of spaces, space length and width dimensions are first sorted together to branch them into their respective depth hierarchy.
-While the north direction, site dimenisons creates rectangular regions in directions North, South, East, West, North-east and South-east .
-It places these regions at the given distance from the center of the site and populates it with the assigned spaces.
-The site dimenisons
+In the script, all input from excel is sorted together to branch into a data structure informed by depth hierarchy and creates rectangular spaces as per space dimensions.
+The site dimensions are used to generate a grid of 1.2m x 1.2m to snap spaces to this grid further.
+The north direction input informs the creation of rectangular regions in directions of North, South, East, West, North-east and South-east at a given distance from the centre of the site.
+It populates these regions with the assigned spaces.

-The input of the entrance checkpoint curve is
+The entrance checkpoint curve input is the starting point to relax depth 1 in this case water fountain courtyard dynamically.
+For this, it is important to set goals.
+As dynamic relaxation in principle mimics the working of spring, the most important goal was to set a constant tension line between the entrance checkpoint and the water fountain courtyard.

-This process is then repeated keeping the relaxed curves from hierarchy depth 1 as the attractor for the depth 2 and the relaxed curves from depth 2 become the attractor for the depth 3 spaces so on.
+This process is then repeated, keeping the relaxed curves from hierarchy depth one as the attractor for the depth two and the relaxed curves from depth two become the attractor for the depth three spaces so on.
 This process of staged relaxation per depth hierarchy enhances the configuration results, by aligning spaces orthogonally and reduces chaos when the total number of spaces is high.

 </div>

 ![GDSpaceF](img/GDSpaceF.gif)